Ksenia Trofimova

 ✅ User-friendliness

-How long does it take to train new team members?
+How long does it take for new team members to learn how to use it?

 ✅ Data protection & compliance